-The international community is currently debating whether international law requires States to educate adolescents about their sexuality.
+The international community is currently debating whether international law requires States to educate adolescents and young people about their sexuality.
 Various non-governmental organizations, United Nations Special Rapporteurs, and treaty-monitoring bodies assert a right to comprehensive sex education, a controversial approach to sex education that arguably encourages adolescents to experiment with their sexuality.
 This assertion of a right to comprehensive sex education is erroneous and misleading.
 International human rights are created in two ways: by treaty and by custom.
 Treaties do not mention comprehensive sex education, or any other form of sex education or training.
 Custom, found in international consensus documents and other declarations of political will, and confirmed by State practice, holds no universal agreement on sex education.
 Because neither treaty nor custom creates a right to comprehensive sex education, no such right exists.

 The death of a mother devastates her family and the broader community.
 287,000 women died of pregnancy-related causes in 2010.
 The maternal mortality ratio (MMR) ranges from over 1,000 in the less developed countries to 16 in the most developed countries.
 This paper details current statistics and primary causes of maternal deaths.
 It then presents historical models of maternal mortality reduction and the key interventions necessary to reduce maternal mortality.
 Finally the paper discusses why abortion services and contraception are unnecessary for reducing maternal morality.

-HIV/AIDS is a global epidemic mired in politics and foreign aid.
+HIV/AIDS is a global epidemic often mired in politics and foreign aid.
 This paper examines the science of HIV transmission and presents a person-centered response, focusing on risk avoidance, treatment, care, and support.
-The paper explores the importance of locally developed intervention strategies and the success of antiretroviral therapy and other methods in effectively reducing HIV transmission.
+The paper explores the importance of locally developed intervention strategies and the success of antiretroviral therapy and other treatments in effectively reducing HIV transmission.
 The paper ends with an analysis of the successes and failures of large, international intervention strategies.

 What exactly does family planning mean in a global health context?
 Why is an accurate interpretation of the term crucial in international law?
 Family planning is tied to empowering men and women to determine the number and spacing of their children and improve women’s health.
 This paper discusses the concept of unmet need for family planning and identifies its shortcomings.
 It examines the issue in the context of international human rights treaties.
 Finally, this paper emphasizes the importance of a proper understanding of family planning rights in global health policy.